Enigmatic-Smile/docs/offers.md

       <em>object</em>
     </dt>
     <dd>Represents the type of Offer: a fixed amount or a percentage of the original transaction The <code>name</code> property can have one of the following two values: <code>amount</code> and
       <code>discount</code>.
-The <code>value</code> property has either the fixed amount of currency to be rewarded or the percentage value, depending on the Offer type.</dd>
+The <code>value</code> property has either the fixed amount of currency to be rewarded or the percentage value, depending on the Offer type.
+The <code>maxRewardAmount</code> property has a maximum fixed amount of currency to be rewarded for percentage typed Offers. <code>maxRewardAmount</code> only applies to discount Offers, and will be <code>null</code> for amount Offers.</dd>
   </div>
   <div>
     <dt>